elementary-Inc/blog/_posts/2023/2023-08-02-updates-for-august-2023.md

 Additional Search options in menu by @jeremypw in #1276 Ensure Replace button (and other search widget) states are mutually consistent by @jeremypw in #1278

-Make symbol outline aware of follow-system-style setting by @jeremypw in #1265 Fix styling when no documents by @jeremypw in #1271
+The Vala symbols outline now correctly matches Code when the style changes after startup, and we fixed issues with styling when no documents are open.

 Ensure active project at startup (include non-git folders) by @jeremypw in #1254